 5. Winning Political Candidates Stay Informed

-When you’re running for office it is easy to become all consumed with raising money and talking to voters.
+When you’re running for office it’s easy to become completely consumed with your campaign.

 That’s why you need to read three things each and every day: local news, your state news, and national news.

-Not only will it show that you are a well-rounded and knowledable individual ready to take office, but you never know when a new issue will pop up.
+Not only will it demonstrate you are a well-rounded and knowledgeable individual ready to take office, but you never know when a new issue will pop up.